 A plate works wonders for keeping leftovers contained for a day or two.

 Avoid single-use storage bags/wraps.
 There are so many reusable options to choose from these days.
-For ideas and my picks, see my post on single-use disposables.
+For ideas and suggestions, see Green That Life’s post on single-use disposables.

 Reuse what you have.
 Even better, instead of buying new containers, clean and use those from grocery purchases – yogurt, pasta sauce, soup, pickles – for leftover food.